hmrc/hmrc-mongo/README.md

 ## Encryption

 `hmrc-mongo` doesn't itself provide any encryption support.
-It is recommend to use `json-encryption` as provided by [crypto](https://github.com/hmrc/crypto).
+It is recommend to use `crypto-json` as provided by [crypto](https://github.com/hmrc/crypto).

+Tests should ensure the data is stored in the expected encrypted format.
 You may want to refer to [these examples](/hmrc-mongo-play-28/src/test/scala/uk/gov/hmrc/mongo/encryption)